samwcounsell/WorldCup/README.md

 We hope you enjoy a relatively realistic run through of the 2022 World Cup

+Note: FIFA World Rankings correct as of 16/11/21

 ## Setup

 Install the requirements.
 We recommend you do this inside a virtual environment: